Proxmox part 1: Installation and Setup

 SSH is enabled by default, and you can login with the username root and the password is the password you chose during install.
 Because passwords are less secure than SSH keys, that’s the next step: to install your SSH key, and disable password authentication.

-Host proxmox
+Host ${PROXMOX_HOST}

-Hostname 192.168.X.X
+Hostname ${PROXMOX_IP_ADDRESS}

 User root

-(Change the Hostname 192.168.X.X to be the IP address of your Proxmox virtual machine.)
+(Change the Hostname 192.168.X.X to be the IP address of your Proxmox host.)

 If you have not created an SSH identity on this workstation, you will need to run ssh-keygen.

-• From your workstation, run ssh-copy-id proxmox, which will ask you to confirm the ssh key fingerprint, and for your remote password (chosen during install) to login to the Proxmox server via SSH.
+• From your workstation, run ssh-copy-id pve, which will ask you to confirm the ssh key fingerprint, and for your remote password (chosen during install) to login to the Proxmox server via SSH.
 It will copy your SSH key to the server’s authorized_keys file, which will allow all future logins to be by key based authentication, instead of by password.

-• SSH to the Proxmox host, run ssh proxmox.
+• SSH to the Proxmox host, run ssh pve.
 Ensure that no password is required (except perhaps for unlocking your key file).
 You will now be in the root account of Proxmox, be careful!

 • You need to edit the /etc/ssh/sshd_config file.
 The text editors nano and vi are installed by default, or you can install other editors, for example apt install emacs-nox.